kylejones200/psis_4700_applied_ai/webslides/topic_How-Computers-See.md

 ## Example: LIDAR

-LIDAR sends out laser pulses and measures reflection time.
+LIDAR sends out laser pulses and measures reflection time
-Each point becomes (x, y, z).
+Each point becomes (x, y, z)
-The result is a point cloud — a 3D matrix of distance values.
+The result is a point cloud — a 3D matrix of distance values
 Self-driving cars use this to map surroundings in real time

 > Concrete examples illustrate abstract concepts and show how ideas apply in practice.
 Pay attention to what made these particular cases succeed or fail.